ORNL/flowcept/CONTRIBUTING.md

 # Contributing

-The following is a set of guidelines for contributing to FlowCept.
-Submitted code that does not conform to these guidelines will not be merged into the package.
+Welcome to the FlowCept project!
+To make sure new contributions align well with the project, following there are some guidelines to help you create code that fits right in.
+Following them increases the chances of your contributions being merged smoothly.

 ## Code Linting and Formatting

 All Python code in the FlowCept package should adhere to the [PEP 8](https://peps.python.org/pep-0008/) style guide.
 All linting and formatting checks should be performed with [Ruff](https://github.com/astral-sh/ruff).
-Configuration for Ruff is defined in the `pyproject.toml` file.
+Configuration for Ruff is defined in the [pyproject.toml](./pyproject.toml) file.
 The commands shown below will run the Ruff linter and formatter checks on the source directory:

 ```text
 ruff check src